-non-mathematical elements in our best theory, EP is shown false independently of the contentious mathematical case.
-If Colyvan's examples were to show only that mathematical elements of our best theory were indispensable, then using those examples to choose QI over EP would be just like using a bare preference for mathematical realism to choose QI over EP or a bare disdain for mathematical objects to choose EP over QI.
+To evaluate Colyvan's examples, recall that we are looking for non-causal entities other than mathematical objects which play an explanatory role.
+His argument is that since we need non-causal non-mathematical elements in our best theory, eleatic principles are shown false independently of the contentious mathematical case.
+If Colyvan's examples were to show only that mathematical elements of our best theory were indispensable, then using those examples to choose QI over an eleatic principle would be just like using a bare preference for mathematical realism to choose QI over an eleatic principle or a bare disdain for mathematical objects to choose an eleatic principle over QI.